robrollback/biohackathon_mutations/README.md

 ### Required files for assessment
-1. The bash_script used to execute your commands.
+1. A functioning bash script used to execute your commands.
-2. Please pipe computational timings to file so we can verify the computational time.
-3. Final vcf.
+2. Final vcf.

 ### Contact info